Eyevinn/mp4ff/README.md

     segment durations.
 3. `segmenter` which takes a progressive mp4 file and creates init and media segments from it.

+## Stability
+The APIs should be fairly stable, but minor non-backwards-compatible tweaks may happen until version 1.

 ## LICENSE